LostInDarkMath/pedantic-python-decorators/README.md

         This method calculates something that depends on the given value with considering the configuration.
         Note how well this small piece of code is designed:
             - Fhe function my_algorithm() need a Configuration but has no knowledge where this come from.
-            - Furthermore, it need does not care about parameter validation.
+            - Furthermore, it doesn't care about parameter validation.
-            - The ConfigurationValidator doesn't now anything about the creation of the data.
+            - The ConfigurationValidator doesn't know anything about the creation of the data.
             - The @validate decorator is the only you need to change, if you want a different configuration source.
     """
     print(value)